konanik15/engineering_project/backend/services/social/README.md

 - sent - when was the friend request sent

 ### Endpoints
+Friends:
 - GET /friends - get a list of all your friends
 - DELETE /friends/\<username\> - remove a user from your friends
+- <a href=#follow-updates-from-your-friends>WS /friends</a> - receive events like new friend requests received, answers to yours, other activities.

+Requests:
 - GET /friends/requests/received - get friend requests sent to you
 - GET /friends/requests/sent - get friend requests sent by you to others
 - POST /friends/requests/\<username\> - send a friend request to another user
 - DELETE /friends/requests/\<username\> - cancel your friend request sent to the specified user
 - PATCH /friends/requests/\<username\>/accept - accept a friend request from the specified user
 - PATCH /friends/requests/\<username\>/reject - reject a friend request from the specified user

-- <a href=#follow-updates-from-your-friends>WS /friends</a> - receive events like new friend requests received, answers to yours, other activities.

 ### Follow updates from your friends
 Being connected to this endpoint sets your status as "online" for all your friends.
 Also you receive events related to your friends here.